Why Your Company Should Offer a Floating Holiday

 A floating holiday is a benefit that employers may opt to provide to employees.
-This coveted benefit is a paid day off that's not tied to the typical paid holiday schedule for the public and private sectors.
+This coveted benefit is a paid day off or two that are not tied to the typical employer paid holiday schedule for the public and private sectors.
 The floating holiday provides your employees with another opportunity for flexibility, which is prized by workers of all ages and at all stages of their career.

 No U.S. laws, such as the Fair Labor Standards Act, require employers to provide floating holidays.
 But there are reasons related to diversity, work-life balance, and employee satisfaction for why you might want to consider offering a floating holiday or two.
 It's rare to identify such an inexpensive, easy-to-implement benefit that employees appreciate so much.

 The typically expected paid holidays in the U.S. include civic, religious, and traditional days that a majority of the population celebrates.
-A floating holiday or two allows employees to take paid time off when their practices don't match the standard holiday schedule or for any reason that they need the day.
+A floating holiday or two allows employees to take paid time off when their religious and traditional practices don't match the standard holiday schedule or for any other reason that they need the day.

 For example, a Jewish employee might like to use two floating holidays for Yom Kippur, Rosh Hashanah, Hanukkah, or Passover.
-Without a floating holiday, he would need to take vacation or another type of PTO to celebrate these days.
+Without a floating holiday, they would need to take a vacation day or another type of PTO to celebrate these days.
 You honor the needs of diverse employees when you offer a floating holiday.